davidmdugger/roster-bots-react/README.md

 `Team.js` is the container component that will be parent to TeamNameForm, and Roster.

 `Roster.js` is the component that will be parent to RosterTable and RosterButtons.

+## Helper

+`src/helper/index.js` houses all helper functions and variables.
+Such as first/last name arrays, generate random integers to get a value from those arrays, etc. This cleans up the components that require a lot of functions